Sonoport/sonoport.github.io/_posts/2015-08-25-prototyping-synths-with-AudioKeys.markdown

 Kyle defines these with the string arguments 'last', 'first', 'lowest', 'highest', i.e. last note played, first note played, lowest note played or highest note played.
 If this seems confusing right now do not fret, upon playing with the AudioKeys itself your understanding of this concept will become more clear.

 The code below line 31 is the core of the webaudio.
 This is where we will find our oscillator nodes, gain nodes, and we will add a filter node.
 Below the node connections you will see a function called `linearRampToValueAtTime`.
-This function allows us to perform automation and create envelopes, such as amplitude and filter envelopes.
+This is part of the audioparam interface inside of webaudio.
+Don't worry too much about audioparams for right now, we will discuss them indepth in a future toturial.
+For now, just know that `linearRampToaValueAtTime` allows us to perform automation and create envelopes, such as amplitude and filter envelopes.

 From here we will tweak a portion of Kyle Stetz' original code.
 Let's add a filter by adding a BiquadFilterNode.